fsmb/pdc-api/docs/members-v1/add.md

 | 200 OK | [Member](../definitions/member.md) | Success |
 | 400 Bad Request | [ProblemDetails](../definitions/problem-details.md) | FID is invalid or the request has bad data. |
 | 409 Conflict | | Member already exists and `ignoreExisting` is not set. |

+## Remarks

+The request contains the FID of the physician to add.
+If the physician is already a member of the roster then a 409 is returned unless `ignoreExisting` is set to `true`.

+After a member is added to the roster then a report is generated for the new member.
+It is not necessary to generate the report using the API.

 ## Security